 Underwriting risk / Health NSLT:

-This risk has decreased with DKK 22.2m compared to 2019.
-The reason is manly decreased premium and reserve risk caused by the cancelled agreement with Dansk Sundhedssikring A/S and the effect of COVID 19.
+This risk has increased with DKK 2.5m compared to 2020.
+The reason is manly increased Pandemic risk and increased accident concentration risk caused by more business coming back after the heavy COVID 19 lock down.